Positions Vacant: Ashton under Lyne Band

 Required:

-TENOR HORN.
+POSITION NOW FILLED TENOR HORN.
 Following successes at the North West Area and Senior Cup, We require a competent and confident player to complete our section.
-Commitments include the National Championships of Great Britain and into the Championship Section for 2023
+Commitments include the National Championships of Great Britain.

 Contact: